W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 How to use the tool:

-Start the tool.
-You will be asked to provide the values in menu you want to search for and replace with.
+**Start the tool.
+You will be asked to provide the values in menu you want to search for and replace with**.

 ## <a id="find-zeros-in-dimensions"></a> ![Find Zeros in dimensions](/images/Tools/Drafter/Icons/Dim_Zero.png) Find Zeros in dimensions